Facts and Figures

 Evolving Through The Years

-From its days as a fishing village, Sengkang has undergone rapid development over the years.
+Since its early days as a fishing village, Sengkang has undergone rapid development over the years.

 The LRT stations developed around the town also offer residents a convenient transport mode to explore the different parts of Sengkang.